noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

     - focus on what you are modeling, and not the model itself
 - sometimes
   - model selectively: dont draw all the models to develop a system
-    - its just a means to an end, so do enough to successfuly analyze, document, and test
+    - its just a means to an end, so do enough to successfully analyze, document, and test
   - model collaboratively: use models to think, share, learn and understand together with your team
 - never

 ## UML

-- unified modeling language: family of grpahical notatins to describe & design software systems
+- unified modeling language: family of grpahical notations to describe & design software systems
-- based on standards controlled by Object Management Group (OMG)
+- based on standards controlled by the Object Management Group (OMG)
 - use case specification: detailed explanation that lists each specific use case and scenarios in which that use case exists
   - identify all nouns: these will be the classifiers (i.e. objects) in your class diagrams
     - becareful, because some nouns can actually be attributes, and not first-class citizens